rd--/stsc3/md/c-smalltalk.md

 _c.reverse.at(n).sorted.collect(f).display_ translates to
 _((c reverse at: n) sorted collect: f) display_.

-## Optional and Keyword Parameters
+## Optional Parameters and Default Values

-SuperCollider syntax includes optional and keyword parameters.
+SuperCollider syntax includes optional parameters with default values.
 These are disallowed in C-Smalltalk.

-They could be allowed for implicit message sends and checked against the primaryFactoryMethod.

-However in cases where keyword arguments are appropriate, ordinary Smalltalk syntax is preferred.

 ## Translation

 C-Smalltalk can be used as a notation for _Scheme-like_ languages.

 Unary messages _p.q_ are translated as _q(p)_, operators _p + q_ as _+(p, q)_, and n-ary messages _p.q(r, s)_ as _q(p, r, s)_.

+Note that the final _:_ is elided, _p.q(r)_ is not translated as _q:(p, r)_.

+Note also that trailing _value:_ elements of selectors are elided, _p.q(r, s)_ is not translated as _q:value(p, r, s)_.

+In addition there may be a rule to translate selectors, for instance from _at:put_ to _atPut_.

 _stsc3_ includes a [translator](https://rohandrape.net/pub/stsc3/html/stc-to-js.html) from C-Smalltalk to Javascript.

 ## Unary and binary message selectors